ChilliCream/graphql-platform/website/src/blog/2024-08-30-hot-chocolate-14.0.0/2024-08-30-hot-chocolate-14.0.0.md

 }
 ```

-Let's assume we have the following two resolvers for the above query fetching the brands and the products.
+Let's assume we have the following two resolvers for the above query, fetching the brands and the products.

 ```csharp
 [UsePaging]